katugtug/katugtug.github.io/witchgamepathfinder/chapter2/index.md

 There a signs of life here, but no one seems to watch you as you approach.

+Inside are the remaining gnomes, led by a priest of She Who Guides the Wind and Waves.

+Her name is Orti Vandersnoot, she is a cleric.
+She wants to get her people out.
+She is positive person, blessed by her god and willing to trust in her.
+All of the gnomes live here in the church compound.
+They dont have anywhere to go.
+Scouts don't come back, she is willing to help the PCs.

 ## Encounter:

     2 Binumir that tried to save themselves from the bleaching with a potion that killed them.
     3 blood ooze emerging from the bark
     Treasure:
     47 coins
     Shifting Rune
     Rarity: Common
     Type: Rune, permanent
     Total Worth: 225.0 gp
     x1
     Iron Cube
     Rarity: Common
     Type: Talisman, consumable
     Total Worth: 50.0 gp
     x1
     Moderate Eagle-eye Elixir
     Rarity: Common
     Type: Elixir, consumable
     Total Worth: 27.0 gp
     Money
     48
     +1 Armor Potency Rune
     Rarity: Common
     Type: Rune, permanent
     Total Worth: 160.0 gp
     x1
     Clandestine Cloak
     Rarity: Uncommon
     Type: Worn, permanent
     Total Worth: 230.0 gp
     For helping gardner
     x1
     Traveler’s Any-tool
     Rarity: Common
     Type: Held, permanent
     Total Worth: 200.0 gp

-The Gate Master
+### The Gate Master
     CREATURE 13
     UNCOMMON
     N
     LARGE
     CONSTRUCT
     GOLEM
     MINDLESS
     Perception +21; darkvision
     Skills Athletics +30
     Str +6, Dex +2, Con +4, Int +0, Wis +0, Cha +0
     AC 34; Fort +22, Ref +26, Will +22
     HP 160; Immunities bleed, death effects, disease, doomed, drained, fatigued, fire, healing, magic (see below), mental, necromancy, nonlethal attacks, paralyzed, poison, sickened, unconscious; Resistances physical 15 (except adamantine)

     Golem Antimagic harmed by acid (6d10, 2d8 from areas and persistent damage); healed by fire (area 2d8 HP); slowed by electricity

     Vulnerable to Rust Magical rusting effects, like a rust monster’s antennae, affect the iron golem normally.

     Speed 20 feet

     Melee � fist +24 (magical, reach 10 feet), Damage 3d10+12 bludgeoning

     Mark target: Range 30ft.
 The gatemaster marks the target.
 DC 30.
 If they fail, for 2 weeks, the golem knows their basic location. if they critical fail, the gatemaster knows their location for 1 month.

     Inexorable March � The iron golem Strides up to its Speed, pushing back each creature whose space it moves into and damaging them if they try to stop its movement.
 A creature can attempt to bar the way by succeeding at a DC 37 Fortitude save.
 On a critical success, the resisting creature takes no damage; otherwise, it is damaged as if hit by the golem’s fist.